Master Viswam: Later life

 Due to demise of his father at the age of 14–15, he completely quit movies.
 He was good painter and used to sell oil paintings.
 Later, he finished M. A. and worked as English lecturer at Khammam, Nalgonda and Suryapet.
 Even after many years, those who remembered his role in Balanagamma used to get autograph from him.
 Viswam continued his music practice music and even composed few songs.
 Occasionally he was offered to sing by All India Radio At Hyderabad radio, he used to sing songs of C. Narayana Reddy and Dasaradhi.
 He even performed once before Pandit Jawaharlal Nehru, then Prime minister of India.
 Thus, he gained good fame as radio singer.
-Viswam had three daughters and one son, Srinivas who is an employee of BSNL at Kodad.
-He died on 8 April 2004.
+Viswam had three daughters and one son, Srinivas Rao who is an employee of BSNL at Kodad.